The Wruff Stuff Mr Puppy UK 2019 Contest is scored with a points-based system, with each contestant receiving a numerical score.

 It is our priority to offer a scoring system that is robust, transparent, and fair, in a contest conducted with integrity.
 The contest uses a points-based system built around fixed criteria.
 We publish its details in advance, so that everyone knows exactly what is scored, what the judges are looking for, and what is emphasised and sought.
+Each judge scores each contestant individually, and each judge's scores carry equal weight.

 There are no penalties for making mistakes: it's ok to make mistakes, what's important is that the audience gets a good feeling of who you are.
 There are no points for looks, or body type, or age, or pup type.
 There are no points for gear.
 There are no points for appearance at all.